longturn/freeciv21/docs/Manuals/Game/unit-controls.rst

 click+drag the widget to move it by using the plus symbol in the upper left corner.

-If you scroll your mouse wheel over the unit icon on the left side of the widget, the game will cycle through idle or units of the same unit type.
+If you scroll your mouse wheel over the unit icon on the left side of the widget, the game will cycle through idle or sentried units of the same unit type.